Now enrolling for Fall 2026 — join the waitlist for priority access.

 Why drill-based enrichment stops working around Grade 4.

-Drilling is excellent at one thing: making a kid faster at the kind of problem they've already seen.
+Drilling is excellent at one thing: making a student faster at the kind of problem they've already seen.
 It fails at the thing that actually matters in middle school and beyond: facing a new kind of problem and figuring out where to start.

 What drill-based programs optimize for